 Some other illegal questions for job interview related to your personal lives which are commonly asked at interviews and the reasons behind them are.

-The difference between legal and illegal questions at the interview is shown by these following examples.
+The difference between legal and illegal questions at the interview is shown by the following examples.

 1. Family members:

-Legal: Legally a recruiter only has the access to know about the names of your parents that has already been mentioned in your resume.
+Legally a recruiter only has the access to know about the names of your parents that have already been mentioned in your resume.
 Other than this, everything else is irrelevant.

 2. Parents occupation:

-Illegal: There is no legality for this question other than what is already mentioned in your resume, if at all it is mentioned.
+There is no legality for this question other than what is already mentioned in your resume if at all it is mentioned.
 Writing about parent’s occupation is not compulsory even in the resume.